Everybody in the world knows the brand Walt Disney, but does anybody know how the magic all started with Walt Disney the man.

 In the fall of 1909, Walt attended the new Park School of Marceline.
 He and his younger sister Ruth started school together.
 Before that, he had no formal schooling.

-Most of his early childhood was spent in Marceline, Missouri, where he began drawing, painting and selling pictures to the neighbors and friends of the family.
+Most of his early childhood was spent in Marceline, Missouri, where he began drawing, painting, and selling pictures to the neighbors and friends of the family.
+Imagine how much those pictures must be worth today.

 The Disney’s remained in Marceline for four years, until having to sell their farm on the 28th of November 1910.
 At that time, Walt’s elder brothers Herbert and Ray had been fed up with the constant work and little or no spending money, and they had run away in 1906.